finn-stainton/finn-stainton.github.io/docs/Projects/Flinder.md

 Express.js

+#### Breakdown

+Each object had:

+- **Model**, Contained a NoSQL Mongoose Schema and then exported the model.

+- **Service**, Used a connection to the MongoDB to performed the business logic on the corresponding document given a model.

+- **Controller**, Middleware to direct Router calls to the corresponding service functions

 #### Routes/ Endpoints

-- Authenication/
+- Authentication/
   - login:

 #### Testing

-Used [TDD](../Bodies-of-Knowledge/Wiki/TDD.md) by developing a HTTP assertion test with [Supertest](https://www.npmjs.com/package/supertest).
+Used TDD by developing a HTTP assertion test with [Supertest](https://www.npmjs.com/package/supertest).
 Then developed the Express.js code to make the test succeed.
 Repeated with more assertion tests for new a existing routes.

 ---

 ### Database

 Setup a document database with MongoDB's Atlas service.

-Then created models

 Mongoose